Hugh-Kumbi/Cybersecurity-Portfolio/III. Linux & SQL/Instructions.md

 Here’s how you'll do this: **First**, you’ll confirm that APT is installed on your Linux Bash shell. **Next**, you’ll use APT to install the Suricata application and confirm that it is installed. **Then**, you’ll uninstall the Suricata application and confirm this as well. **Next**, you’ll install the tcpdump application and list the applications currently installed. **Finally**, you’ll reinstall the Suricata application and confirm that both applications are installed.

 ### Task 1.
 Ensure that APT is Installed
+First, you’ll check that the APT application is installed so that you can use it to manage applications.
+The simplest way to do this is to run the apt command in the Bash shell and check the response.

+The Bash shell is the command-line interpreter currently open on the left side of the screen.
+You’ll use the Bash shell by typing commands after the prompt.
+The prompt is represented by a dollar sign ($) followed by the input cursor.

+* Confirm that the APT package manager is installed in your Linux environment.

 ### Task 2.
 Install and Uninstall the Suricata Application
+In this task, you must install Suricata, a network analysis tool used for intrusion detection, and verify that it installed correctly.
+Then, you’ll uninstall the application.

+1. Use the APT package manager to install the Suricata application.
+2. Verify that Suricata is installed by running the newly installed application.
+3. Use the APT package manager to uninstall Suricata.
+4. Verify that Suricata has been uninstalled by running the application command again.

 ### Task 3.
 Install the tcpdump application
+In this task, you must install the tcpdump application.
+This is a command-line tool that can be used to capture network traffic in a Linux Bash shell.

+* Use the APT package manager to install tcpdump.

 ### Task 4.
 List the Installed Applications
+Next, you need to confirm that you’ve installed the required applications.
+It's important to be able to validate that the correct applications are installed.
+Often you may want to check that the correct versions are installed as well.

+1. Use the APT package manager to list all installed applications.
+2. Search through the list to find the tcpdump application you installed.

 ### Task 5.
 Reinstall the Suricata Application
+In this task, you must reinstall the Suricata application and verify that it has installed correctly.

+1. Run the command to install the Suricata application.
+2. Use the APT package manager to list the installed applications.
+3. Search through the list to confirm that the Suricata application has been installed.

+### Outcomes
+By completing this activity, you will:

+Gain hands-on experience using the APT package manager.
+Learn to:
+Install applications.
+Uninstall applications.
+List installed applications.
+Develop a key skill for managing installed applications in Linux, essential for any security analyst.

 # 2. Exploring Linux Shell Interactions: Understanding Input, Output, and Basic Calculations